1946 Minnesota Intercollegiate Athletic Conference football season: Saint John's

 The 1946 Saint John's Johnnies football team represented Saint John's University of Collegeville, Minnesota.
 In their 11th year under head coach Joe Benda, the Johnnies compiled a 5–3 record (2–4 against MIAC teams), finished in fifth place in the MIAC, and outscored opponents by a total of 131 to 73.

 Saint Mary's

 The 1946 Saint Mary's Redmen football team represented Saint Mary's College of Winona, Minnesota.
 In their eighth year under head coach Eddie Suech, the Redmen compiled a 4–3–1 record (1–2–1 against MIAC teams), finished in sixth place in the MIAC, and outscored opponents by a total of 91 to 84.

 Augsburg

 The 1946 Augsburg Auggies football team represented Augsburg University of Minneapolis.
-In their third year under head coach Robert S. Carlson, the Auggies compiled a 1–6 record (1–5 against MIAC teams), finished in seventh place in the MIAC, and were outscored by a total of 118 to 26.
+In their third year under head coach Bob Carlson, the Auggies compiled a 1–6 record (1–5 against MIAC teams), finished in seventh place in the MIAC, and were outscored by a total of 118 to 26.